College Pathways for Aussie Elite Girls

 Next was, Australian Women's Basketball history when our team won the first international Gold Medal for a basketball team in the Australian Junior National Team (1993).
 After winning at the Junior World Championships I played for Melbourne Tigers in the WNBL.

-Following my elite playing career, and appreciating the value of the contribution it had made on my life, I want to show each Aussie elite girl how they can achieve this too and much more as the possibilities and potentialities are endless.
+Following my elite playing career, and appreciating the value of the contribution it had made on my life, I want to show each Aussie elite boy and girl how they can achieve this too and much more as the possibilities and potentialities are endless.
 Join me on educating you about your possible pathways in College Basketball in the USA.